Leonor de Almeida Portugal, Marquise of Alorna: Napoleonic Wars

-Though the War of the Oranges ended in the same year it started, 1801, Leonor stayed in England until 1809.
-The reason for her return was her brother's appointment as Commander of the Portuguese Legion and as a major-general in Napoleonic Forces in Spain.
-Similarly, Leonor's daughter, Juliana, became the official mistress to General Jean-Andoche Junot, General of Napoleonic Forces in Spain and Portugal.
+Leonor stayed in England until 1809.
+The reason for her return to Portugal was her brother's appointment as Commander of the Portuguese Legion and as a major-general in the Napoleonic Forces in Spain.
+Similarly, Leonor's daughter, Juliana, became the official mistress to General Jean-Andoche Junot, General of the Napoleonic Forces in Spain and Portugal.
 Though she had security through her family relations in the invading Napoleonic forces, Leonor sent her only son, João Carlos Ulrico de Almeida e Oyenhausen, Count of Oyenhausen-Groewenbourg, to join the Portuguese Royal Court in Rio de Janeiro.

 When Leonor's brother was dismissed from his position as Commander of the Portuguese Legion, in 1810, Leonor returned to England.
-She stayed there until 1813, when her brother, Pedro de Almeida Portugal, 3rd Marquis of Alorna, died without any living descendants and Leonor became the rightful heir to the title.
-In order to acquire the title and all properties associated with it, Leonor applied for a license to return to Portugal and a recognition of title from the Prince Regent João, Prince of Brazil.
+She stayed there until 1814, the year after her brother, Pedro de Almeida Portugal, 3rd Marquis of Alorna, died without any living descendants and Leonor became the rightful heir to the title.
+In order to acquire the title and all properties associated with it, Leonor applied for a license to return to Portugal and a recognition of the title from the Prince Regent João, Prince of Brazil.
 In between returning to Portugal and obtaining recognition for her titles, Leonor and her children stayed at the Palace of the Marquises of Fronteira, the home of her daughter, Leonor Benedita de Almeida e Oyenhausen, and son-in-law, João José Luís de Mascarenhas Barreto, 6th Marquis of Fronteira.
 Upon recognition of her titles, Leonor became Marquise of Alorna, though not Countess of Assumar, as it was a subsidiary title for her heir, and the owner of the two quintas associated with the Marquis of Alorna and an annual allowance of 12,000 cruzados, as payment for the services of her brother and father.